Tipping at Restaurants: The Standards for Tipping Waiters or Waitresses

-My take on How Much to Tip the Delivery Guy/Gal:
+My take on How Much to Tip the Delivery Person:

 There are so many factors that go into it.
-If you have a decent size order and the place is within a mile or two of your house, I can see 10% being enough – but I’d never go under that.
-And if it is more than a few miles and a small order, under $10 or so, I’d probably go up to 20% (but probably not more than that).
+If you have a decent size order and the place is within a mile or two of your house, I can see 10% being reasonable – but I’d never go under that.
+And if it is more than a few miles and a small order, under $10 or so, I’d probably go up to 20% or more.